Unity-Technologies/ml-agents/docs/Installation-Windows.md

 Before installing, please make sure you __close any running instances of Unity or Visual Studio__.

-WARNING: Installing Nvidia CUDA toolkit may overwrite your display drivers.
-This may affect applications such as Maya, Photoshop, or 3D Studio MAX.

 Run the installer and select the Express option.
 Note the directory where you installed the CUDA toolkit.
 In this guide, we installed in the directory `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v9.0`